Grappling Shoulder Injury Solution

 Is Heat Good?
 Though putting heat on the shoulder may make the shoulder feel better by loosening the muscles, it may also be promoting the inflammation located inside the joint.
-In this way, applying heat can actually prolong your injury time.
+In this way, applying heat can prolong your injury time.
 You don’t want this, therefore use heat with caution!

-Over training.
-Many mixed martial artists suffer from over training.
+Overtraining.
+Many mixed martial artists suffer from over-training.
 Use common sense and listen to your body.
 Do not be afraid to take the day off.

-Start paying attention to your body, notice subtle signs in your training, start asking questions, seek experienced answers and, most importantly, don’t settle on your performance-there is always room for improvement.
+Start paying attention to your body, notice subtle signs in your training, start asking questions, seek experienced answers, and most importantly, don’t settle on your performance-there is always room for improvement.